vishalpalaniappan/automated-system-viewer/README.md

 In this image, the UI can be broken down as follows:

 ### System (left container):
-- The top container contains a user interface for selected the system.
+- The top section contains a user interface for selecting a system.
 It provides options to select the system id, version and deployment.
-- The bottom container contains the system level traces and it allows the user to select a trace for inspection.
+- The bottom section contains the system level traces for the chosen system and it allows the user to select a trace for inspection.
-- Selected traces are highlighted with a green border on the left of their container.
+- Selected traces are highlighted with a green border on the left of its row.
 - This will be extended to support filtering of system level traces.

 ### Canvas (center container):